shellfire-dev/shellfire/README.md

 * [version], a simple module to compare version numbers.
 Yes, I know that's normally bad, but some things (like [curl]) need it as we can't do feature detection.
 * [xmlwriter], writes XML.

 Of course, this is just a start.
 If there's something you'd like to see, code it and submit a pull request.
-And let us know what you're doing with it.

 Additionally, there's also